Stock market today: Wall Street ends higher ahead of the final Federal Reserve meeting of the year

 Several big companies will report their earnings this week and are among the few remaining to release their results.
 Software company Adobe will report on Wednesday and Olive Garden owner Darden Restaurants will release its results on Friday.

-Treasury yields gained ground.
-The yield on the 10-year Treasury rose to 4.24% from 4.23% late Friday.
+Treasury yields were little changed.
+The yield on the 10-year Treasury held steady at 4.23%.

 Crude oil prices were stable.